 The AARC MESH network is primarily operated on the 3.4 GHz amateur band.
 The reasons for this are many, however, there are two that are specifically worth mentioning.
 First, aside from an authorization for some military radio operations, there are no shared commercial frequency allocations within the 3.3 – 3.5 GHz band.
 In short, we, as amateurs, have the band to ourselves.
 Secondly, unlike the 2.4 GHz band (as used by the Linksys WRT54 routers), there are many “channels” available within the 3.4 GHz band.
 To expand on this, there are 24 non-shared channels available to hams on 3.4 GHz while there are just 2 non-shared channels available on 2.4 GHz.
 The decision to use 3.4 GHz was an easy one.
 This is not to say that we don’t or won’t operate any 2.4 links, but 3.4 GHz is our primary choice.

 The first links were installed in early 2016 which connected the AARC club station on Rowan Street, to a hillside node hosted at AL4G’s residence on the Anchorage hillside, to Providence Alaska Medical Center.
 After that came a node at the Elmendorf Amateur Radio Society clubhouse on Elmendorf, a node at the Anchorage Senior Center, a node at the Alaska Native Medical Center warehouse on Tuttle Road, and finally nodes at Alaska Native Medical Center itself.
-Additional node equipment is in hand and awaiting installation at the Anchorage Pioneer Home, KL7SB’s residence, the State of Alaska’s Tudor Tower site, the State of Alaska complex on Tudor Road, and a new Anchorage hillside node location hosted by KL7QN.
-KL7MM is also installing a node at his business location in the Spenard area.
+Additional nodes have been added, and continue to be added.
+Our hope is to add connectivity to our directly served customers, such as the State of Alaska EOC, the Anchorage EOC, and others, as well as to provide access to our system from the Mat-Su Valley and even the Kenai-Soldotna areas.
+See the current node chart at the end of this page for a complete listing of active AARC Mesh N

 The system has performed phenomenally well.
 There has been just one “reboot” needed of a node since the first equipment was installed a year ago.
 The nodes are easily managed “over the air”, thus virtually eliminating any need to visit a site unless some sort of hardware change or update is in order.
 On our major backbone links, we are seeing consistent throughput at 130 Mbps!